What is Ethereum?

 - Applications are designed never to go down, offering 24/7 reliability.

-- The execution of smart contracts sets the Ethereum network apart, with its ability to automatically execute exchange of value when specific conditions are met, without fear of third-party interference.
+- The execution of smart contracts is an evolutionary leap that combines technology with legally binding agreements.
+These have the ability to automatically execute an exchange of value when specific conditions are met, without fear of third-party interference or manipulation.

-- Continual server updates to Ethereum’s progressive network can be a disadvantage to new applications that depend on the servers to make progress.
+- Continual server updates to Ethereum’s progressive network can be a disadvantage to applications that depend on them.

 Did you know?

 There is no cap on the amount of Ether available in the ecosystem.
-While most leading cryptocurrencies, Bitcoin included, are capped, Ethereum is not limited.
-However, only 18 million Ether can be mined each year.
+While most leading cryptocurrencies, Bitcoin included, have a maximum supply already declared, Ethereum is without limit.
+However, only 18 million ETH can be mined within a single year.

-There’s no doubt that Ethereum is at its relative peak in terms of popularity.
+There’s no doubt that Ethereum is a leading cryptocurrency, maintaining its rank as the second highest token for years now.
 It’s already experiencing significant trading volume on a daily basis and the price of Ether reached an all-time high valuation of $1,430 at the beginning of 2018.
-Those who already invested in Ether a year ago would have purchased at a price of just $30.
-This means that Ether has experienced year-on-year growth of around 4000%!
+Those who invested in Ether at its lowest recorded value back in 2015 would have purchased at a price of just 42 cents.
+This means that a ROI of 9000% would have been made!

 There’s no doubt that buying Ether is one of the most positive long-term cryptocurrency investments you can make today.
-Investment in Ether is welcomed by the crypto industry, as this ‘digital oil’ is then used by other innovative developers looking to create new decentralised apps on the Ethereum blockchain.
+Investment in Ether is welcomed by the crypto industry, as this ‘digital oil’ is then used by other innovators looking to create new dApps on the blockchain.
+Ethereum also allows for the creation of new cryptocurrencies based on the ERC20 token, and has been the launchpad of almost every single one of its current competitors.

-There are some new cryptocurrencies on the block that have a similar relationship to Ethereum and Ether:
+There are some new cryptocurrencies on the block that have a similar relationship to Ethereum and its token, Ether:

-Widely referred to as the ‘Ethereum of Japan’ as 95% of its initial coin offerings (ICOs) were based in Japan, the Cardano network is another platform that transfers digital money using its digital token ADA.
+Widely referred to as the ‘Ethereum of Japan’, as 95% of its initial coin offerings (ICOs) were based in Japan, the Cardano network is another platform that transfers digital money using its digital token ADA.
 The Cardano network also aims to operate decentralised apps on the Cardano blockchain.
+Continued development of Cardano has allowed it to overtake Ethereum in some ways.
+For more information, visit our Cardano page.

 What We Do

-At Best Bitcoin Exchange, we’ve tested and reviewed Ethereum brokers, e-wallets and more and recommend the best providers on this website, so you can start trading Ethereum quickly and in a safe, reputable environment.
+At Best Bitcoin Exchange, we’ve tested and reviewed Ethereum brokers, e-wallets and more in order to recommend the best providers.
+We research, so that you can start trading Ethereum quickly and in a safe, reputable environment.